Houston Drug Lawyer Ed Chernoff

 Most of our clients come to us with far too much to lose than to accept a drug conviction.
 Even a deferred adjudication for a State Jail felony can remain on a person’s record for more than a decade.
 Employers are cautious about hiring people who have a history of drug use and it is now exceptionally easy to get such information from online criminal record sources.

 Fighting Illegal Search and Seizure?
-You need a Drug Lawyer.
+You need a Houston Drug Lawyer.

 We will investigate all aspects of a drug arrest to determine whether unlawful search and seizure procedures occurred.
 We believe that illegal search and seizure is a threat not only to our clients but to the liberty and privacy of all Americans.
 We are alert to violations of our client’s rights against unreasonable searches and seizures.
 Where present, we move to suppress the evidence.
 Where there has been a confession, we investigate for duress and police failures to advise our clients of their rights to remain silent and to consult an attorney.
 Where undercover agents are involved we check for instances of illegal entrapment of our clients.

-Forfeiture of Cash and Property in Drug Cases
+Forfeiture of Cash and Property in Drug Charges

 Like all wars, the war on drugs harms combatants and innocents alike.
 A good example of this is the law that allows law enforcement agencies to seize money that they believed was gained from drug activity, or property that may have been used in drug activity.
 For example, the police can seize a car that contains trace amounts of a controlled substance.